Do you ever feel like a plastic bag

 Wrapping Up and My Experience With Wise Mind

 Bear in mind that this is just one skill you can use.
 DBT trains us to think about so many things from different perspectives.
-But if you could only adopt one – then wise mind is definitely worthwhile as it helps you think from different perspectives as well as take a more balanced approach.

-I love this skill because it allows me to take some time out, to stop and think, and to also use other skills that I’ve learned.
-Most importantly, it contributes to my happiness – and quite frankly that’s priceless.
+I love this skill because it allows me to take some time out, stop and think, and use other skills that I’ve learned.

-I hope you’ve enjoyed learning a bit more about this skill – if you want to work on finding more happiness then adopting the how skill is for you.
+I hope you’ve enjoyed learning a bit more about this skill.
+If you want to work on finding more happiness, then adopting the how skill is for you.

 FAQ